optuna/optunahub-registry/package/samplers/auto_sampler/README.md

 ## Abstract

-This package provides a sampler based on Gaussian process-based Bayesian optimization.
-The sampler is highly sample-efficient, so it is suitable for computationally expensive optimization problems with a limited evaluation budget, such as hyperparameter optimization of machine learning algorithms.
+This package automatically selects an appropriate sampler for the provided search space based on the developers' recommendation.

 ![Conceptual Visualization](images/thumbnail.png "Conceptual Visualization")